 Methods

-A prospective questionnaire-based study was undertaken of CYP with asthma, their parents, and HCPs at a secondary/tertiary children’s hospital in the UK.
+A pilot prospective questionnaire-based study was undertaken of CYP with asthma, their parents, and HCPs at a secondary/tertiary children’s hospital in the UK.

 Results

 Fifty-nine questionnaires were distributed and 50 returned (response rate 84.7%), comprising 26 CYP (10 were 5-11 years, 11 were 12-15 years, and five were 16-18 years old), 13 parents and 11 HCPs.
 For all types of data, personal information was ranked as the “most important” (n=19, 47.5%) and “most private” (n=16, 40%), but with considerable variation across groups.
 Within health data, allergies were rated as “most important” (n=12, 30.8%), and mental health records the “most private” (n=21, 53.8%), again with variation across groups.
 A “personalised genetic asthma plan” was acceptable to the majority overall (n=40, 80.0%).
 With regard to sharing a CYP’s genetic data, 23 (46%) of participants were happy for unconditional sharing between HCPs, and 23 (46%) agreed to sharing solely in relation to the CYPs asthma management.
 Forty-two (84.0%) of participants felt CYP should be informed about genetic data being shared, and the majority felt this should commence by 12 years of age.